griffithlab/rnaseq_tutorial_wiki/IGV-Tutorial.md

 Navigate to region `chr21:19,666,833-19,667,007`

 **Example 4**
-* Sort by base
+* Sort by base (at position `chr21:19,666,901`)

 ![Example 4](Images/IGV/example4.png)

 **Note:**
-* Linkage between alleles is not the case for these two SNPs because reads covering the position of both SNPs only contain one or the other
+* There is no linkage between alleles for these two SNPs because reads covering both only contain one or the other

 ## Low mapping quality